Photosphere

 The photosphere is a star's outer shell from which light is radiated.
 It extends into a star's surface until the plasma becomes opaque, equivalent to an optical depth of approximately 2/3, or equivalently, a depth from which 50% of light will escape without being scattered.

-A photosphere is the region of a luminous object, usually a star, that is transparent to photons of certain wavelengths.

-Stars, except neutron stars, have no solid or liquid surface.
+Stars, except perhaps neutron stars, have no solid or liquid surface.
 (Note: As of 2004, although white dwarfs are believed to crystallize from the middle out, none have fully solidified yet; and only neutron stars are believed to have a solid, albeit unstable, crust) Therefore, the photosphere is typically used to describe the Sun's or another star's visual surface.

 Etymology

 The term photosphere is derived from Ancient Greek roots, φῶς, φωτός/phos, photos meaning "light" and σφαῖρα/sphaira meaning "sphere", in reference to it being a spherical surface that is perceived to emit light.

-Temperature

-The surface of a star is defined to have a temperature given by the effective temperature in the Stefan–Boltzmann law.
-Various stars have photospheres of various temperatures.

-Composition of the Sun

-The Sun is composed primarily of the chemical elements hydrogen and helium; they account for 74.9% and 23.8%, respectively, of the mass of the Sun in the photosphere.
-All heavier elements, colloquially called metals in stellar astronomy, account for less than 2% of the mass, with oxygen (roughly 1% of the Sun's mass), carbon (0.3%), neon (0.2%), and iron (0.2%) being the most abundant.

 Sun's photosphere

 Solar atmosphere: temperature and density.
 See here for meanings of extra lines in the graph.

-The Sun's photosphere has a temperature between 4400 and 6600 K (with an effective temperature of 5772 K) meaning human eyes perceive it as an overwhelmingly bright surface, and with sufficiently strong neutral density filter, as a hueless, gray surface.
+The Sun's photosphere has a temperature between 4400 and 6600 K (with an effective temperature of 5772 K) meaning human eyes perceive it as an overwhelmingly bright surface, and with a sufficiently strong neutral density filter, as a hueless, gray surface.
 It has a density of about 3×10^-4 kg/m^{3}; increasing with increasing depth.
 The Sun's photosphere is 100–400 kilometers thick.